dagmawig/pg-sub-noti/README.md

     channel: 'news',
     from: '2024-08-10'
     to: '2024-08-18' // optional
-})
+    filter: {sport: 'NFL'}  // filters using string key-value pairs on the data column })
 .then(messages=>{
     // returns array of messages sent between the date ranges